mikke89/RmlUiDoc/pages/rml/events.md

 The event system is based on the extremely flexible DOM event system.

-When an event is fired at a target element, it **bubbles** up from the root to the target and then **captures** back down to root.
+When an event is fired at a target element, it **captures** from the root to the target and then **bubbles** back up to the root.
 Event listeners can be attached in either capture or bubble phase.

 Binding done in RML will always attach to the bubble phase.